midosvt/eGates/README.md

 # eGates
 eGates include is designed to make the process of creating automatic gates EXTREMELY easy with just a single line of code.
-It's an edit of the original mGates include created by the developer of the Mike's Cops and Robbers (Mike/MP2) SA-MP server back in 2012, and now we want to share it with others who may find it useful.
+It's an edit of the original eGates include created by the developer of the Mike's Cops and Robbers (Mike/MP2) SA-MP server back in 2012, and now we want to share it with others who may find it useful.
 It also has an option for you to deny access for certain players based on things such as their team.
 For example, if you wish to create a gate that exclusively opens for the Police personnel, it's incredibly simple to achieve with this feature-rich include.
 Enjoy the ease and flexibility of implementing automatic gates in your server with the Automatic Gate Creator!

 ### Preview
 <div align="left">